 If you have any questions, please email us on firstname.lastname@example.org, or text the director and company owner, Laura Jury, on 07855 090589.

 This is the original audition pack, created before the Covid pandemic.
 It contains information about our company, our history, and also a full list of all characters open for casting.
-Please note that dates and times will be changing (rehearsals on Wednesday evenings and Sunday afternoons, will take place as normal, noting the usage of Zoom for online rehearsals.)
+Please note that dates and times will be changing (Sunday afternoons, will take place as normal, noting the new usage of Zoom for online rehearsals and probably for performances.)

 This audition form, to be sent back with your self-tape, tells us a few things about you to help us with the casting process